-What are the Common Causes of Truck Accidents in Detroit?
+What are the Common Causes of Truck Accidents in Michigan?

 Accident Attorneys in the Tri-County Area With Answers to Your Questions

-Truck accidents have a variety of different causes in Detroit and across Macomb, Wayne, and Oakland counties.
+Truck accidents have a variety of different causes in Macomb, Wayne, and Oakland counties and across Southeast Michigan.
 Our lawyers at Fraser & Souweidane know, however, that oftentimes a serious truck accident can be traced back to the negligent behavior of either the truck driver or the company that employed the truck driver.
 If you did nothing to cause your crash, we believe you shouldn't have to foot the bill for somebody else's mistake.
 Contact us today to discuss your options with an attorney who knows how to protect your rights.
 Call (866) 465-9095.

 In some cases, truck drivers simply are not paying attention.
 We urge all drivers to avoid using cellphones, but this is especially critical for truck drivers, who are held to a higher standard than drivers of passenger vehicles.
 The Federal Motor Carrier Safety Administration, which is part of the U.S. Department of Transportation, regulates the trucking industry and has a long list of rules that the industry must abide by.
 Additionally, federal law bans texting while driving in all states for truck drivers.
 Unfortunately, distracted driving has become all-too common.
 Instead of focusing on the road, a truck driver may be focusing on his or her cell phone instead.
 Other times, a truck driver may fail to take mandatory breaks and fall asleep at the wheel, causing a fatigued driver accident.
 Other common causes of truck accidents in Michigan can include: